materialsproject/pymatgen/docs_rst/compatibility.rst

 You can pin your own script or library to an older version of pymatgen, or install an older version of pymatgen, for example `pip install pymatgen==2021.3.3`.

-If thee breaking change is causing significant issues, please post on the GitHub Issues page to see if it can be resolved.
+If a breaking change is causing significant issues, please post on the GitHub Issues page to see if it can be resolved.

 Recent Breaking Changes